At St. Paul United Methodist Church we have been active in

 equippers so they can enable lay people to provide caring ministry as well.

 WHO CAN I TALK TO ABOUT STEPHEN MINISTRY?
-You may contact Pastor Keith Johnson by phone
+You may contact Pastor Scott Shreve by phone

-Rice, Stephen Leader, may be also be contacted by phone through the church
+Kathy Rice, Stephen Leader, may be contacted by phone through the church office

 You will also find literature in pew racks and on tables at